cvanstey/WCAG_GovTech/README.md

 ## What this is

-This pipeline programmatically audits live government websites and distributed government PDFs against WCAG 2.1 Level AA success criteria, using a combination of automated tooling and manual cross-validation.
-It was built to answer two questions:
+This project combines multiple independent evaluation channels into a unified research pipeline capable of producing cross-validated accessibility datasets suitable for empirical analysis.

-1. Are New Jersey's government digital platforms — across vendors, municipalities, and levels of government — currently meeting WCAG 2.1 AA, or is non-compliance widespread regardless of vendor?
+1. Are New Jersey government digital platforms meeting WCAG 2.1 Level AA regardless of vendor or platform?
-2. Given the ADA Title II final rule's compliance deadlines (April 2027 for larger entities, April 2028 for smaller ones), how large is the gap today?
+2. Given the ADA Title II compliance deadlines (April 2027 and April 2028), can we assess current accessibility gap?

 The full findings, methodology discussion, and limitations are in the paper (linked below).
 This repository contains the reproducible portion